 Camp offers cabins which incorporate some comforts of home with the rustic nature of camping.
 Each bunk houses 8 campers and 2 counselors and features front and back entrances, plenty of windows, a smoke detector, bunks and storage space.

 The first day at Camp actually begins before your child’s session even starts, with the placement of each camper into a bunk.
 During this process, we give careful consideration to all aspects of each child’s personality and interests.
 Camp Staff greets each camper family upon arrival, and camp counselors welcome campers to their bunks with signs, group games, and lots of fun stuff.
 The rest of the day is filled with cheering in the Dining Hall, time for the campers to bond, and the annual opening meeting showcasing all the activities your overnight camper may choose from.

 We have four open house dates for families to come tour the facility and meet the director and some staff.
-One weekend in April and one in June.
 Check our Event Calendar this year’s dates and times.
 Be sure to check out our Parent Panel offered on Saturday Open Houses.
 The panel discusses the benefits of camp for you and your child and features a question and answer time at the end.